 Staying in Lauterbrunnen means you are dependent on the weather as nearly all activities are in the outdoors.
 Some ideas for rainy days:

 - The town of Thun;

-- The nearby Trümmelbach Falls are in caves so certainly an option when it rains.
+- The nearby Trümmelbach Falls are in caves so certainly an option in rainy weather.